LucaNoah/rock-paper-scissors/readme.md

 ---
 - I tested that this page work in different browsers: Chrome Firefox & Microsoft Edge.
 - I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the DevTools device toolbar.
-- I confirmed that the websites text is all rideable and easy to understand.
+- I confirmed that the websites text is all readeable and easy to understand.

 ### Validator Testing
 - HTML